jwjeffr/cgkmc/README.md

 ## 🔖 Citing

-If you found this package useful, please cite it in your work!
+If you found this package useful, please cite our work on arXiv:

 ```
 @misc{cgkmc,